janestreet/opam-repository/README.md

 # opam-repository

-This repository is a package repository for the [opam pacakge manager](https://opam.ocaml.org).
+This repository is a package repository for the [opam package manager](https://opam.ocaml.org).

 It conains the development version of all Jane Street pacakges.
 To use